https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 input holes.
 Foot operated hole seals may be provided to

-made of smooth, polished, and durable materials to minimize
+be made of smooth, polished, and durable materials to

-Muench, 2011).
-Floor drains may be provided to avoid the
+(Rieck, Muench, 2011).
+Floor drains may be provided to avoid

-possibility of reactor/receiver area flooding as some users
+the possibility of reactor/receiver area flooding as some

-may utilize the restroom as a bath/shower space for lack of
+users may utilize the restroom as a bath/shower space for

-other space.
-Wind driven ventilation may be used to keep odor
+lack of other space.
+Wind driven ventilation may be used to

-to an acceptable level.
-If desired, however, wood ash, lime,
+keep odor to an acceptable level.
+If desired, however, wood

-sawdust, soil, etc. can be used to cover fresh excreta.
-The
+ash, lime, sawdust, soil, etc. can be used to cover fresh

-user may slide/guide the reactor/receiver to the location of
+excreta.
+The user may slide/guide the reactor/receiver to

-pyrolysis end product to storage for later sale/use.
-The use
+transferring the pyrolysis end product to storage for later

-of guides to move the reactor/receivers reduces accidental
+sale/use.
+The use of guides to move the reactor/receivers

-the reactor contents are cool enough to open.
-Periodically the
+to ensure that the reactor contents are cool enough to open.

-user may be expected to replace the o-ring seals that help
+Periodically the user may be expected to replace the o-ring

 [0055] Turning now to FIG. 5, a method 500, which has been